kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/dev_ops/k8s/labs/k8s_ingress_lab1.md

 - This deploys an **Nginx Ingress Controller** Pod in your cluster, which acts as the "traffic cop" for routing.

 **Verify**

+Type the following and run,

+`kubectl get pods -n ingress-nginx`

 ![Verifying the process of enabling the ingress controller](/blog/images/dev_ops/k8s_ingress/verify_controller.PNG)